The Key Challenges Facing Professional Services Firms Today

-If you run a law firm, accounting firm, architects or surveyors and you haven’t yet paid attention to your purpose, vision and values then you need to put this at the top of your to do list.
+If you run a law firm, accounting firm, architect or surveyor and you haven’t yet paid attention to your purpose, vision and values then you need to put this at the top of your to-do list.

-We’ve all seen inside each other’s living rooms, bedrooms, sheds and home office now and often seen the kids and pets pop up on screen.
-We know we’re all human and have lives outside of work, let’s not lose this humanity when we return to the office.
-I’m much more interested in the quality of the advice, than whether my lawyer or accountant has a shiny suit, briefcase or traditional looking office.
+We’ve all seen inside each other’s living rooms, bedrooms, sheds and home offices now.
+We’ve often seen the kids and pets pop up on screen.
+We know we’re all human and have lives outside of work.
+Let’s not lose this humanity when we return to the office.
+I’m much more interested in the quality of the advice.
+Not whether my lawyer or accountant has a shiny suit, briefcase or traditional looking office.

 This isn’t anecdotal.
-Jayaram Law in the US is led by Vivek Jayaram who is US born to parents who came to America from India.
+Jayaram Law in the US is led by Vivek Jayaram who is US-born to parents who came to America from India.
 The two other partners who run the firm are women.
 His entire team are from very diverse ethnic backgrounds and sexual orientations.
-As a small to medium sized law firm in the highly competitive legal sector in the US, they are attracting very talented lawyers who are taking substantially less pay than they’re being offered elsewhere by more traditional firms with much bigger reputations to join this disruptive legal practice.
+As a small to medium-sized law firm in the highly competitive legal sector in the US, they are attracting very talented lawyers who are taking substantially less pay.
+Much less than they’re being offered elsewhere by more traditional firms with much bigger reputations to join this disruptive legal practice.

 Vivek does wear jeans and a t-shirt when he sees clients and his team has a very flat structure.
 This is attracting superb talent to their team and therefore superb clients in the creative and innovation sectors.

-Shakespeare Martineau also has flexible working practices and has a fifty fifty split between men and women on the board.
-Their Chief Executive is Sarah Walker Smith and is an award winning business leader in her own right and one of the only non-lawyer female Chief Execs in the top 55 law firms in the UK.
+Shakespeare Martineau also has flexible working practices and has a fifty-fifty split between men and women on the board.
+Their Chief Executive is Sarah Walker-Smith and is an award-winning business leader in her own right.
+One of the only non-lawyer female Chief Execs in the top 55 law firms in the UK.
 She puts her people first and talks about heading into the storm of change, rather than battening down the hatches.

 So, what are you doing to proactively attract and retain the best talent?
-If you’re still advertising in the same way and fishing in the same pools, then you’re going to get the same type of employee, which if you want to stay the same is a perfect strategy.
-However, if you want to be ahead of the curve, set yourself apart from everyone else in your sector and location, then it’s time to review your Purpose, Vision and Values and embed a truly unique culture into the fabric of your business.
+If you’re still advertising in the same way and fishing in the same pools, then you’re going to get the same type of employee.
+Which if you want to stay the same is a perfect strategy.
+However, do you want to be ahead of the curve, and set yourself apart from everyone else?
+Then it’s time to review your Purpose, Vision and Values.
+Embed a truly unique culture into the fabric of your business.

 Separating Yourself from the Competition